HuvaaKoodia/MastersOfBotsDeGeim/README.md

 MastersOfPotsDeGeim
 ===================

-Thee AI bots, developed by three different code monkeys, pitted against one another in a standoff to death.
+Three AI bots, developed by two (sniff) different code monkeys, pitted against one another in a standoff to death.
 Now with colors!